 A rich man leaves all his wealth to a country bumpkin, Rajinder (Dev Anand), much to the chargin of all his close relatives.
 Rajinder comes to Bombay to collect his money and finds he has to content with city slickers, moochers, fundraisers and the like, all wanting a share of the pie.
 The wily lawyer (KN Singh), while pretending to be on Rajinder’s side, wants it all and plants Asha (Geeta Bali) to get close to Rajinder and pretend to be in love with him to get him to part with his wealth.
 Asha has no choice as he has a hold on her and goes along, only to genuinely fall for Rajinder’s simple, rustic ways…

-The film, produced by TR Fatehchand who also produced Guru Dutt’s Jaal (1952) where Khosla was an assistant director, is obviously and almost totally ‘inspired’ from the Frank Capra masterpiece Mr Deeds Goes to Town (1936).
+The film, produced by TR Fatehchand who also produced Guru Dutt’s Jaal (1952), where Khosla was an assistant director, is obviously and almost totally ‘inspired’ from the Frank Capra masterpiece, Mr Deeds Goes to Town (1936).
 So we have Dev Anand and Geeta Bali doing the Gary Cooper-Jean Arthur act.
 Only here Geeta Bali isn’t a reporter but a ‘plant’.
 And, of course, being the heroine, she isn’t naturally bad but is forced to be so, in order to help her criminal brother on the run.
 To Khosla’s credit, he still keeps the film moving along engrossingly enough.
 And at least in his country bumkin avtar, he has managed to somewhat shorn Dev Anand off the ‘starry’ mannerisms that Anand was beginning to incorporate into each and every role he played.

 In fact, Anand gives a fairly good account of himself in the film and one would have to count this as one of his better performances.
-Geeta Bali, in a role tailor-made for her, is a natural and all but steals the film with her bubbly performance.
+Geeta Bali, in a role tailor-made for her, is a natural and all but steals the film with her lively and bubbly performance.
 KN Singh makes for a great, slimy, sophisticated villain as always but the Johnny Walker comedy act is a big, big weakness in the film.
 In particular, the tacky endless sequence with Johnny behind the wheel of the car just seems to go on and on and gets on one’s nerves after a while.